epitome-mvc/Epitome/README.md

 </p>
 </div>

 Adding a Model to a Collection must always happen through this method.
 It either appends the Model instance to the internal `_models` Array or it creates a new Model and then appends it.
 It also starts observing the Model's events and emitting them to the Collection instance with an additional argument passed `Model`.
-So, if you add a Model stored in `bob` and then do `bob.fireEvent('hai', 'there')`, the collection will also fire an event like this: `this.fireEvent('hai', [bob, 'there']); Adding a Model also increases the `Collection.length` property.
+So, if you add a Model stored in `bob` and then do `bob.trigger('hai', 'there')`, the collection will also fire an event like this: `this.trigger('hai', [bob, 'there']); Adding a Model also increases the `Collection.length` property.

 The monitoring of the events (Observer) is done through creating a local function override / decoration of the Model's `fireEvent` method, normally inherited from the MooTools Events Class.
 If a model stops being a part of a collection, the override is destroyed and the default `fireEvent`.